When you use my shampoo bars for the first time they will feel very different in your hair to other ones because they are natural.

 Rosemary and peppermint essential oils help to stimulate the scalp and make it feel great!

-How does Nettle and Rosemary Solid Shampoo work?
+How to use Nettle and Rosemary Solid Shampoo

-When you come to rinse it out it might feel weird and squonky (new word I made up on the spot).
+After rinsing it might feel a bit heavy and squonky (squeaky/wonky).
 If it does feel a bit weird like this just use a tiny bit more shampoo and give it another rinse.
 You may need to do that for the first few uses until your hair gets used to it and you get used to how it feels in your hair.
-Your hair might take a week or so to adjust to the new product it’s being treated to.
-Mine was the same.
-In fact, I’ll be honest, when I made these before 5 years ago I thought they weren’t suitable for my hair type so I gave up after the first time.
-How wrong I was!
-Perseverance is key here!
+Your hair might take a week or so to adjust to the new products that it’s being treated to.

 You might need to use a light conditioner afterwards just on the ends of your hair if it’s long or if you usually use conditioner.
-(And it just so happens that I now make a gorgeous solid conditioner that is just the job)!
+Here’s the link to one of my best selling conditioners.
 Your hair should be easier to brush and will feel soft and bouncy and smell incredible.
 I found that I couldn’t stop touching and sniffing my hair afterwards as I couldn’t believe I’d just washed it with what was, effectively, a bar of soap!

-sodium avocadoate, sodium cocoate, sodium olivate, sodium castorate, dried nettles (urticara dioaca), aloe vera gel (aloe barbadensis), organic argan oil (argania spinosa), organic borage oil (borago officianalis), organic rosemary essential oil (rosemarinus officianalis), organic peppermint essential oil (mentha pipera).
+sodium avocadoate, sodium cocoate, sodium olivate, sodium castorate, dried nettles (urticara dioaca), aloe vera gel (aloe barbadensis), argan oil (argania spinosa), borage oil (borago officianalis), rosemary essential oil (rosemarinus officianalis), peppermint essential oil (mentha pipera).